Webster's Unabridged Dictionary - Letter W - Page 30

 Wilderment (n.)
 The state of being bewildered; confusion; bewilderment.

-Wilderness (v. t.)
+Wilderness (n.)
 A disorderly or neglected place.

-Wildfire (n.) (毀滅性的)大火災;不易撲滅的野火 [C];散布極快的事物 [U];鬼火;磷火 [U] A composition of inflammable materials, which, kindled, is very hard to quench; Greek fire.
+Wildfire (n.) (毀滅性的) 大火災;不易撲滅的野火 [C];散布極快的事物 [U];鬼火;磷火 [U] A composition of inflammable materials, which, kindled, is very hard to quench; Greek fire.

 Brimstone, pitch, wildfire . . . burn cruelly, and hard to quench. -- Bacon.